react-native-dialogs/react-native-dialogs/README.md

 >         {| action: "actionSelect", selectedItems: ListItem[] |}
 >     >

-Shows a progress dialog.
-By default no buttons are shown, and hardware back button does not close it.
-You must close it with `DialogAndroid.dismiss()`.
+Shows a regular alert, but also with items that can be selected.

 | Parameter | Type                                     | Default | Required | Description                                |
 |-----------|------------------------------------------|---------|----------|--------------------------------------------|